OpenKnowHow/okh-visual-identity/README.md

 # okh-identity
-Logos and colorschemes for the OpenKnowHow org
+Logos and colorschemes for the OpenKnowHow organization.